Restaurant Week Hawaii in Honolulu

-When the weather in other states starts to become bleak, Honolulu jazzes up the month of November with an event called Restaurant Week Hawaii.
-This year’s pre-Thanksgiving feast is a seven-day culinary event that goes from November 16 to 22, 2015.
-The week is a celebration of Hawaiian cuisine and cultural diversity, offering promotions, special menus, group dining offers and discounts at the participating restaurants.
-During the event, over 60 establishments from fast-food to fine-dining have the opportunity to showcase their best dishes and promote the ever-expanding culinary scene in Honolulu.
-Here are just some of the many great reasons to dine out at these places during Restaurant Week Hawaii:
+When weather in other states become bleak, Honolulu jazzes up November with Restaurant Week Hawaii.
+The week is a celebration of Hawaiian cuisine and cultural diversity.
+It offers promotions, special menus, group dining offers and discounts at participating restaurants.
+During the event, over 60 establishments showcase their best dishes in Honolulu.
+Here are just some of the great reasons to dine out during Restaurant Week Hawaii:

 By dining at participating restaurants, you support upcoming generation of chefs as well as Hawaii’s economy.
 Dining at participating establishments gives locals and visitors alike a great opportunity to support local businesses.
 Not only are many places family-owned and managed, but also source their ingredients from local farms.

 Discounts at Local Markets

 Whether you use discounts at Blue Water Shrimp & Seafood Market or at Kai Market, the event offers many opportunities to save.
 At Restaurant week Hawaii, you can even enjoy some of the best store-bought foods at a discount.

 Save on Fine Dining During Restaurant Week Hawaii

 Venturing to new restaurants during the event will save you money while trying new places.
 It is a way to sample chefs’ dishes without paying high prices.

 For example, Alan Wong’s Honolulu designed a special 4-course menu.
 It features seafood somen salad and beef from the Maui Cattle Company for only $65 per guest.